The Lady Gouldian Finch

 HabitsGouldians live in groups year-round and are locally nomadic.
-During the wet season they may be found in the lowlands feasting on the grass seeds which grow there; they later migrate to the hills during the dry season to breed, following the availability of food sources.
+During the wet season they may be found in the lowlands feasting on the grass seeds which grow there; they later migrate to the hills to breed, following the availability of food sources.
 During the breeding season, pairs will make use of holes made by termites in trees such as the Salmon Gum (Eucalyptus tintinnans) and Snappy Gum (Eucalyptus brvifolia) (cavity nesting).
 Once the young fledge, the father often looks after them while the hen begins her next clutch.
-Gouldians drink water by sucking.
+Gouldians enjoy sunbathing.
+They tend to feed from scrub or tall grasses and rarely on the ground.
 They do not allopreen each other, and adults do not clump together on perches (unless they are ill), but they will engage in peering behavior at a singing conspecific (where they lean in and appear to be listening intently to his song).

-Special considerationsGouldians undergo a stressful, heavy molt where they lose many feathers at once, making the birds appear to have bald patches.
+Special considerationsGouldians undergo a stressful, heavy molt (October through December in Australia; wild gouldians wait until breeding is finished before commencing the molt) where they lose many feathers at once, making the birds appear to have bald patches.
 Pin feathers will soon come in if the birds are fed a proper diet during molting.
 The picture at the right shows a Gouldian with pin feathers (she is a black headed, purple breasted, normal hen).
 When Gouldians molt, they should be fed egg food daily and kept in a fairly warm environment (at least 75°F [ 24°C]).
 A very common ailment in lady Gouldians is air sac mites.
 To prevent/cure air sac mites, administer a drop of SCATT or a properly diluted ivermectin solution to the back of the neck.
+Gouldians can also suffer from gout and obesity (mitigated if birds are fed an austerity diet and housed in larger flights).
 Hybrids have occurred between the gouldian finch and the Blue-faced Parrot-finch.

 - Tip: it is a good idea to remove the water bath before the eggs are due to hatch; provide water using a tube-style waterer and make sure that both adults understand how to drink from it.
 The reason to take away the bath water is that if the parents decide to toss the chicks, they may end up tossing them into the water bath or dish causing the babies to drown before you can rescue them.
 The water tube is small enough that this cannot happen.